lttng/lttng-tools/CONTRIBUTING.md

 See CodingStyle for guidelines style and design guidelines.

-Although the LTTng-tools code base is primarily written in C, it does contain shell, Perl, and Python code as well.
+Although the LTTng-tools code base is primarily written in C++, it does contain C, shell, and Python code as well.
 There is no official coding standard for these languages.
 However, using a style consistent with the rest of the code written in that language is strongly encouraged.